shaiten/reservations/README.md

-1. simple responsive reservation website writeen in html/js with supabase as backend
+1. simple responsive reservation website using html/js with supabase as backend